Generalized Collisional Fluid Theory for Multi-Component, Multi-Temperature Plasma Using The Linearized Boltzmann Collision Operator for Scrape-Off Layer/Edge Applications: General expressions for the bracket integrals

-where $\gamma_{\i\j}$ is given by $\gamma_{\i\j}=\gamma_\i\gamma_\j/(\gamma_\i+\gamma_\j)$. (which for equal temperatures makes the logarithmic term in the expression equal to the Coulomb logarithm $\ln\Lambda_{\i\j}$).
-Whichever is chosen has to be used consistently.
+It is quite a coincidence that $4/\gamma^2\approx12$, and that, by using two different approaches, one essentially comes up with a very similar numerical factor!
+Nonetheless, this still leaves open the question of which mean distance of closest approach to use, as it is somewhat arbitrary.}.
 In Ref.\,\onlinecite{zhdanov_transport_2002} by Zhdanov, the cross-section has been treated by using Eq.\,(\ref{zhdanov_closest_distance}) for the Coulomb logarithm, but Eq.\,(\ref{kihara_closest_distance}) for the mean distance of closest approach outside the logarithm.
 This is essentially the same approximation as in Rosenbluth et al\cite{rosenbluth_fokker-planck_1957}, but which has non-negligible effect on the $\Omega^{lr}_{\i\j}$ for high values of $(l,r)$ (since neither $A_n$ nor $C_n$ converge for large $n$, and can become larger than the log term for a large enough value of $n$).
 This still remains a reasonable approximation however, because we are only concerned with a small number of lower-order moments.

 One can also, following the interpolated formula provided above, extrapolate results obtained by following Liboff's procedure\cite{liboff_transport_1959} for results provided by Bonnefoi\cite{bonnefoi_thesis_1975}, and one will find the same expression as Eq.\,(\ref{eq:kihara_formula}), but with $-2\gamma$ in place of the $-2\ln\gamma$.
 The cause of this is that, in Liboff's procedure, the general angle of deflection of the collision takes the form of the first-order modified Bessel function of the second kind $K_1$, and one must use approximations on the order of the energy of the interaction to express the integral at any order as the square of $K_1$, as every other power of $K_1$ is non-integrable in the given limits.
 This leads to the integral having a correction of $A_r-\gamma$ instead of that in Eq.\,(\ref{eq:kihara_formula}).